-Psoriasis, a chronic inflammatory skin disorder affects people worldwide and is associated with the HLA-Cw6 allele which varies across ethnicities, and is higher in Caucasians than in Asians.
-We investigated the HLA-Cw6 prevalence in Vietnamese patients with psoriasis and its correlation with onset age and disease severity.
-We examined the association between HLA-Cw6 and the clinical features in 121 patients with psoriasis and 30 healthy controls and observed that HLA-Cw6 was significantly higher in patients with psoriasis (64.5%) than in the controls (26.7%) (p=0.0001) with an OR of 4.98 (2.04-12.15).
-The mean age of psoriasis onset was significantly lower in patients with positive HLA-Cw6 than those with negative HLA-Cw6.
-The AA genotype was more common in patients with mild psoriasis (100%), whereas the TA genotype was prevalent in patients with moderate and severe psoriasis (47.2% and 59.0%, respectively) and in those with high PASI scores (55.1% and 54.1%, respectively).
-Hence, HLA-Cw6 is a major genetic risk factor for psoriasis in Vietnamese patients, with higher prevalence in patients with early-onset disease.
-Furthermore, different HLA-Cw6 genotypes are associated with different disease severities.
+Psoriasis is a chronic inflammatory skin disease that affects people all over the world.
+It is linked to the HLA-Cw6 allele, which is more common in Caucasians than in Asians and varies across ethnic groups.
+We investigated the association between the disease severity and the onset age of HLA-Cw6 prevalence in Vietnamese psoriasis patients.
+In 121 psoriasis patients and 30 healthy controls, we looked at the relationship between HLA-Cw6 and clinical features.
+We found that patients with psoriasis had significantly higher levels of HLA-Cw6 (64.5%) than controls (26.7%) (p=0.0001), with an odds ratio of 4.98 (2.04-12.15).
+Positive HLA-Cw6 patients had a significantly lower mean age of psoriasis onset than negative HLA-Cw6 patients.
+Patients with mild psoriasis (100%) were more likely to have the AA genotype, while patients with moderate to severe psoriasis (47.2% and 59.0%, respectively) and those with high PASI scores (55.1% and 54.1%, respectively) were more likely to have the TA genotype.
+Thus, HLA-Cw6 is a major genetic risk factor for psoriasis in Vietnamese patients, especially early-onset cases.
+Variations in HLA-Cw6 genotypes also affect disease severity.